The panelists will respond to questions related to their experiences creating and bringing healthcare games to market.

 And, there are clear studies showing that playing certain games reduces levels of anxiety and depression.
 This panel will explore the types of games that can be used to help our youth, the results so far, and the challenges ahead.
 When it comes to creating gamified or game-based learning experiences, most practitioners throw game mechanics at a program without a methodology or rational strategy.

-They assume that what is fun for them will be fun for their participants.
+go to link They assume that what is fun for them will be fun for their participants.
 The result is hit-or-miss.
 When budgets and time are in short supply, organizations cannot afford such approach.
 This session outlines a practical approach to determining which game mechanics will motivate a targeted audience.

 Now, instead of trying to force everyone to play, you create experiences they want to engage with.
 Maja Pivec, Assoc.
 Finding the synergy between academics and developers is often elusive, and many opportunities are missed because of the difficulties in combining skills from disparate points of view.
 This presentation will document how the presenters, one from each arena, have bridged the two disciplines.
 From involving developers in assessing student work, to hosting commercial game jams, this session will provide attendees with templates for increasing their influence and maximizing their resources within serious games.